Want to learn even more about Pomskies?

 What should I feed my Pomsky?

-We use and recommend Canidae or Victor dog food.
+We use and recommend Canidae, Victor, or Loyall dog food.
 Your puppy will arrive with a small supply of one of these foods.
 Be sure your Pomsky puppy eats only puppy food for the first year.
 (And no people food!)

 How big will my Pomsky get?